 “It’s tequila, liqueur, lemon juice, and juiced roach maggots.”

 I pretended for a moment that I was considering it.
 “I don’t know about the liqueur.”
-I tried to back out of it as if I were a great lover of roach maggots.
+I tried to back out as if I were a great lover of roach maggots.

-“This is actually the light version,” the bartender made up his mind to satisfy my demanding taste.
+“This is actually the light version,” the bartender was invigorated and eager to satisfy my demanding taste.
 “There’s a medium variant too.
-It’s the same, but instead of liqueur, you put vodka and gin.
-This shit is also called ‘The Devil’s Piss’.
-And if you add chili pepper extract, it becomes ‘The Hot Squirt of the Devil’s Bride’!”
+It’s the same, but you put vodka and gin instead of liqueur.
+This shit is also called ‘The Devil’s Piss.’
+And if you add extract of red hot chili peppers, it becomes ‘The Squirt of the Devil’s Bride’!”

 “Look, why don’t you pour me just a glass of gin?”
-I asked wearily.
+I asked evasively.
 “I’m not exactly in a mood for squirts and stuff!”

 “Sure thing!
 As Englishmen like to say, ‘Drinking gin is like pissing.
 You can never overdo it!’”
 My weird friend laid yet another piece of bartender wisdom on me.
-Then he put a clean glass and an opened bottle of Beefeater on the counter.
+Then he put a clean glass and a bottle of Beefeater on the counter.

 “You know what?
 Let me ask you something!”
-I looked at him after that.
-I tried to sound as inconspicuous as I could.
+I looked at him after that, trying to sound as inconspicuous as I could.
 “What do you know about Villa Nueva?”

-The guy grabbed his shaker and started fiddling with it, but then he stopped for a moment to think about my question.
+The guy grabbed his shaker and started jogging with it, but then he stopped, still thinking very hard about my question.

 “What is there to know?” he asked me.
 “Isn’t that an island in the Sargasso Sea?”